Originally Web posted Monday, 15 April 2013.

 To clarify, this is for sent messages in that user’s Sent box.
 Incoming messages in the Inbox display correctly first time, every time.

-As of the summer 2016 revision of this article, i am not aware of any other bugs (beyond the incorrect certificate extension defaults discussed above) in Apple’s self-signed secure email implementation for OS 10.6 Snow Leopard and Mail 4 (and only one related to running a Certificate Authority, covered in that article).
+As of the most recent revision of this article, i am not aware of any other bugs (beyond the incorrect certificate extension defaults discussed above) in Apple’s self-signed secure email implementation for OS 10.6 Snow Leopard and Mail 4 (and only one related to running a Certificate Authority, covered in that article).
 If you’re very, very sure you’ve found one, let me know, and i’ll consider adding it here if it seems to be of general interest and i can reproduce it.